Frescati House

 Frescati House (sometimes misspelled 'Frascati') was a Georgian house and estate situated in Blackrock, Dublin.
 It was built in 1739 for the family of John Hely Hutchinson, the Provost of Trinity College.

+The house was acquired in 1970 by the owners of Roches Stores and, after a long campaign to save it, was demolished in 1983 to build the Frascati Shopping Centre.

 During the eighteenth century, Blackrock was favoured with the well-to-do of Ireland and grew into a fashionable seaside resort.
 The gentry of smog-ridden Dublin advanced into the area to embrace the sea air.
 It was around this period that a number of marine villas were built around Blackrock – including Maretimo, Carysfort, Lios an Uisce, Sans Souci and others.

 The Duchess

 In the 1750s, Hely-Hutchinson sold the house to the FitzGeralds, Ireland's largest landowners, who owned land throughout Leinster.
 Frescati became one of their three principal residences alongside Leinster House in Dublin and Carton House in County Kildare.
 They spent much time in Frescati, especially in the summer.

 When the Duchess of Leinster, Emily FitzGerald saw Frescati, she is said to have "fallen in love with it".